 - Do they have an “about us” page that tells their story and you can meet the owner(s)?
 This is important because you want to get to know who you are going to leave your vehicle with.
 A vehicle is the second largest investment for many and if not repaired correctly it can cost someone’s life.

 - Is the site personal and informative or is it just a huge online business card?
 Often times body shop sites can look and sound like clones from each other.
 This can be considered a template or business card type of site.

-- Is the first and last name, and contact information of the owner(s) available?
+- Is the first name, last name, and contact information of the owner(s) available?
 This is important because if you ever have a problem (hopefully you won’t) you will need to know who is in charge in order to straighten things out.

 If the shop is fully transparent about themselves and their business that most likely means they have nothing to hide and odds are they would make a good shop.
 A good collision shop also has a robust gallery of before and after pictures of their work, not just words and promises.

 A shop that is not completely honest or transparent, does not instill trust and will most likely mean bad news down the line.
 In other words, trust your research (never rely on only one source) and your gut.

 4. SOCIAL MEDIA